-LONDON (6 July 2021) – New research from TopCV, the world's largest CV-writing service, reveals that 85 per cent of working mothers whose jobs were adversely affected during the pandemic are now looking to rejoin the workforce.
+LONDON (6 July 2021) – New research from TopCV, the world's largest CV writing service, reveals that 85% of working mothers whose jobs were adversely affected during the pandemic are now looking to rejoin the workforce.

 This data follows earlier findings from TopCV which revealed that nearly two-thirds of working mothers either stopped working (40%) or reduced their hours (19%) since the start of the pandemic – largely due to childcare obligations.

 With many of these women now looking to return to the workforce, TopCV asked what matters most when deciding what job to take next.
 Historically, “salary and bonus” and “career progression” have ranked as the top two criteria.
-However, these considerations were pushed to third and fourth place respectively, in favour of a “flexible schedule” and “company culture”, with 25 per cent citing a flexible working schedule as their No. 1 priority.
+However, these considerations were pushed to third and fourth place respectively, in favour of a “flexible schedule” and “company culture,” with 25% citing a flexible working schedule as their number 1 priority.

 Amanda Augustine, careers expert at TopCV, commented:

 “It's clear that many working women have discovered during the pandemic that in order to be a good worker and a good mother, they require more flexibility from employers.
 A flexible working schedule can mean different things to different individuals.
 Some may wish to work remotely on a part-time or full-time basis, while others may be more interested in modifying their work day's start and end times or having the freedom to pop out of the office or go offline, when necessary, to take their son to the doctor or attend their daughter's recital without fearing repercussions."

 "Employers who offer various flexible work arrangements will not only attract a more gender-diverse candidate pool, but they'll also show their current employees who are working parents that they understand – and care – about their needs."

 For those working mothers who are seeking employment with "parent-friendly" companies, Augustine suggests the following: